- Statement of Policy

 The expectations and procedures outlined in this Policy apply to all members of the University community, including faculty, staff, and students.

 Only alleged Covered Conduct, as that term is defined in Section IV below, will be processed under this Policy.
-Alleged sexual harassment or interpersonal misconduct that is not Covered Conduct is addressed under the following University Policies:
+Alleged sexual harassment or interpersonal misconduct that is not Covered Conduct is addressed under University Policy 502, Sexual Misconduct and Interpersonal Violence.

 The University strives to complete the proceedings outlined in this Policy within sixty (60) Days, excluding any appeals, of a Formal Complaint.
 In the University’s experience, however, circumstances including, but not limited to, parallel criminal investigations, multiple witnesses, and difficulties with availability and scheduling of parties and witnesses, often exist; therefore, many cases may take longer to be resolved.
-If the proceedings outlined in this Policy take longer than one hundred twenty (120) Days, the Title IX Office will provide a written explanation to all Parties as to the reason(s) for the delay.
+If the proceedings outlined in this Policy take longer than one hundred twenty (120) Days, the Office of Civil Rights and Title IX will provide a written explanation to all Parties as to the reason(s) for the delay.

 The procedures in this Policy differ from the criminal justice system in scope, purpose, procedure, and outcome, and are not designed to replace state or federal criminal laws or procedures.
 Faculty, staff, and students may be accountable to both civil authorities and to the University for acts that constitute violations of law and this Policy.
 The procedures in this Policy will normally proceed during the pendency of criminal proceedings and will not be subject to challenge on the ground that criminal charges involving the same incident(s) have not been filed or have been dismissed or reduced.